 Design resource organization

-After establishing the identities you need for your app, you grant them permissions on resources of your apps.
+After establishing the identities you need for your app, you grant them permissions on resources, such as project, folders, or buckets, that your app uses.
 You can do this by assigning roles to each identity.
 A role is a collection of permissions.
 A permission is a collection of operations that are allowed on a resource.

 To avoid repeating the same configuration steps, you can organize your resources in different types of structures.
 These structures are organized in a hierarchy: